top of page

 Gas Tanks & Batteries

 1. If the stock gas tank is located ahead of the rear axle, it may remain in place as is.
 Double check the gas lines and the tank straps, replace them if they are worn.
 All stock tanks located behind the rear end must be removed and replaced with a 10 gallon (or smaller) fuel cell and placed forward of the center line of the rear struts in the trunk / rear seat area.
 Fuel cells must be isolated from the driver compartment and contained in a metal frame connected to the roll cage / rear strut support bars (simply strapping your tank to the floor of the car will not be permitted).
 All cars running fuel cells will be permitted to build a firewall from behind the driver seat leading to the trunk area consisting of 20 gauge (.020) minimum steel with absolutely no holes between the fuel cell area and driver compartment.
 It is HIGHLY RECOMMENDED that all fuel cells have a “roll over valve” installed to aid in keeping fuel from leaking out in the event of a roll over.
-2. All fuel pumps are required to be wired into a master kill switch to be mounted behind the drivers seat that must kill all battery power before going to the stock vehicle harness or fuel pump.

-3. All batteries that are mounted inside the driver’s compartment must be completely enclosed in a marine-type box with a lid, and mounted securely.
-4. Remember to disconnect your battery whenever working on your fuel system!
 5. Skid plates (Steel or Aluminum OK) for cars utilizing stock gas tanks will be required.
 Cars using a fuel cell are not required to use skid plate.

-Complete Stock Bodies
+Complete Stock Appearing Bodies

 2. All glass must be removed 100%.
 All mirrors, upholstery, insulation inside & under the hood, carpet, tail lights & headlights, all loose trim on the exterior of the body, trailer hitches, and aftermarket add-ons must be removed from the car.
 Any material burnable in the driver’s cockpit area must be removed.
 The original hood & trunk latches must be removed and replaced with a quick release hood pin system.
 Any car with a hatchback can weld or bolt your hatchback solid.
 All holes in the floorboard, front and rear firewall must be covered securely with sheet metal.
 Both front & rear bumpers must be strapped or chained to the frame, to prevent dragging.
 When you remove the vinyl covering on your dashboard, you may cover up the “ugly stuff” with a piece of aluminum or sheet metal.
 Make sure all loose glass or material inside of the body panels are vacuumed out completely.
 All loose rust flakes or trim must be removed from your cars.
 Use a sledgehammer on your bumpers to knock off all of the loose material on the bottom side of your car.